-The Housing & Planning Act 2016 and the Town & Country Planning (Brownfield Land Register) Regulations 2017 make provision for local authorities to hold a register of land known as a Brownfield Register.
+The Housing & Planning Act 2016 and the Town & Country Planning (Brownfield Land Register) Regulations 2017 make provision for local authorities to hold register of land known as Brownfield Land Register.
 This holds details of all potential sites in the borough considered suitable for housing-led development and are previously developed, whether in urban or Green Belt areas.

 The definition of previously developed land can be found in Annex 2 of the National Planning Policy Framework (NPPF)

 The Brownfield Land Register Regulations require that entries in the Register must be reviewed at least once year and Runnymede Borough Council have updated their Register for 2022.

 To update the sites contained within the register for 2023 the Council is now undertaking call for brownfield sites.
 If you wish to submit site for inclusion in the Register you should do so by completing the site proforma below and submitting it to email@example.com by no later than Sunday 3 December 2023.
 The site will then be considered for inclusion in the Register with the aim for publication by 31 December 2023.

 To qualify for the Brownfield Register sites must be

 - within the local authority area (for this Register the Borough of Runnymede); and

 - the site has an area of at least 0.25ha or is capable of supporting at least 5 dwellings; and

 - the land is suitable, available and achievable for residential development (smaller sites may also be acceptable where they meet these criteria)